OhanazzZ/Mit_and_Yit/README.md

   To run the test of this project, simply type "npm test" in the termial, then you can see the message of test passing.

   ### Sample login details
     Below is sample login details of one of our account.
-  username: Abigail; password: qwqwqw
+    Username: Abigail; password: qwqwqw
     By entering the above informmation, you can login our app, view the personal information and all the matching histories, matching requests and reviews.

 ## Deliverable 3: